RedisLabs/redislabs-docs/content/rc/administration/system-logs.md

 categories: ["RC"]
 ---
-This page contains events, alerts, and logs from the activities, databases, and subscriptions in your Redis Enterprise Cloud account.
+This page contains events, alerts, and logs from the activities, databases, and subscriptions in your Redis Cloud Essentials account.
 You can sort by any of the column headers, search through the system logs, as well as export all logs as a CSV file for use in other systems and programs.